ailisc97/Milestone_Project_1/README.md

 ### Design
 #### Colour Scheme
-The main colour used is Ocean Green ![#73BA9B].
+The main colour used is Ocean Green![#73BA9B].
 This is used as the background color.
-The secondary colours are Russian Violet ![#42033D] as an accent colour.
-Xiketic ![020122] the colour of the words.
+The secondary colours are Russian Violet![#42033D] as an accent colour.
+Xiketic![#020122] the colour of the words.
 A shade of dark grey ![#343A40} on the Navigation Bar.
 I choose these colours from a website called Coolors.
 The website helped choose the colours that would go together so I had a great palette to work from.

 ####  Typography